Spreading the love this Valentine’s Day

 The pics and the pie arent as pretty as some of the examples people put on the forum but I still consider myself new to this hobby.
 Hopefully this will help someone with Thanksgiving coming up soon and all.

--Jody Newell (LBGE, Mini "soon")Location: Munford, TN Homepage:
+-Jody Newell (LBGE & a mini BGE!)Location: Munford, TN Homepage: